Low back pain: Prevention

-Exercise appears to be useful for preventing low back pain.
+Exercise alone, or along with education, appears to be useful for preventing low back pain.
 Exercise is also probably effective in preventing recurrences in those with pain that has lasted more than six weeks.
-Medium-firm mattresses are more beneficial for chronic pain than firm mattresses.
+Assessing chronic low back pain, a 2007 review concluded that a firm mattress is less likely to alleviate pain compared to a medium-firm mattress, while a 2020 review stated that studies have been inadequate to comment on mattress firmness.
 There is little to no evidence that back belts are any more helpful in preventing low back pain than education about proper lifting techniques.
-There is no quality data that supports medium firm mattresses over firm mattresses.
-A few studies that have contradicted this notion have also failed to include sleep posture and mattress firmness.
-The most comfortable sleep surface may be preferred.
 Shoe insoles do not help prevent low back pain.